scriptingstudio/msomtu/README.md

 * If you remove fonts, remove font lists as well. `DFonts` folder and font lists are safe to remove.
 Some of the fonts you may find useful, save them before deletion.
 * **Caution**: do not remove fonts from `Fonts` folder!
 These are minimum needed for MSO applications to work.
 * Apply thinning after every MSO update.
-* You can change default settings in code for your needs.
+* Default settings for `-lang` and `-proof` parameters: *english* and *russian*.
+It depends on your system locale and common sense: for MSO integrity it is better to leave english.
+You can change any default settings in code for your needs.

 ## Usage